 To support diverse services, multiple network and service functions can be orchestrated by chaining the functions on demand in a specific order, to create control plane and data plane service graphs.
-The path can be established via the physical connections as well as the logical overlay among the network functions (VNFs) by the SDN controller.
+The path can be established via the physical connections as well as the logical overlay among VNFs by the SDN controller.

 To facilitate this orchestration, network functions are classified based on their different levels of compatibility with either NFV or SDN implementations.
-For back-compatibility of legacy network functions, such functions are classified into: (i) the physical network functions and elements which cannot be virtualized; and (ii) the virtual network functions and elements that are virtualized.
+For back-compatibility of legacy network functions, such functions are classified into: (i) the physical network functions (PNF) and elements which cannot be virtualized; and (ii) the VNF and elements that are virtualized.
 For physical and virtual network functions, different control methods are applied through SDN controllers or orchestration platforms.

-Virtual network functions and applications could be distributed at the edges of 5G mobile networks to benefit from the Mobile Edge Computing model.
+VNFs and applications could be distributed at the edges of 5G mobile networks to benefit from the MEC model.
 To ensure scalability, these functions could be managed by a pool of SDN controllers or orchestration platforms.
 The architectural organization and physical locations of these SDN controllers/orchestrators should be optimized to allow high cost efficiency and high performance.

-The main challenge in 5G resource orchestration is the implementation of a centralized management and orchestration plane that is able to coordinate IT cloud requirements (compute, storage) and networking requirements (SDN-based WAN).
+The main challenge in 5G resource orchestration is the implementation of a centralized management and orchestration plane that is able to coordinate IT cloud requirements (computing and storage) and networking requirements (SDN-based wide area network (WAN)).
 The 5G management and orchestration plane is expected to close the loop between the performance requirements of virtualized service functions and the allocation of resources exposed by a virtualized distributed heterogeneous substrate.